magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/3_core/07_routes.md

 | `hasAmbiguity`       | `bool`                        | Indicates if the item has ambiguity.
 Avoid using such items for TTS.                     |
 | `hasSameShieldLevel` | `bool`                        | Indicates if the road code item has the same shield level as its road.                   |

-The field ``nextTurnInstruction`` provides a instruction in text format, suitable for displaying on UI.
-Please use the ``onTextToSpeechInstruction`` callback for getting a instruction suitable for text-to-speech.

 ### Turn Details

 The ``TurnDetails`` class provides details such as: